-Join Bill Ferguson for an in-depth discussion in this video Initial requirements and installation, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Initial requirements and installation, part of Learning VMware NSX.

 - In order to use NSX, of course you have to install it.…So, we're going to talk about the initial requirements…before installation, and then the steps involved…in the installation process.…In regards to the initial requirements,…you're going to need vSphere 5.5 or later,…and you're going to need vCenter 5.5 or later.…That's what you're going to build on top of.…Also, you're going to need an Enterprise Plus license.…The reason you're going to need an Enterprise Plus license,…is that you're going to need the ability to…create a vSphere Distributed Switch.…